 Data and management certifications allow developers to help companies build and customize organized databases and data visualizations for better company insights.
 Even though data is hugely important to businesses, only 14 percent of organizations allow a majority of their employees to access it.
 As that number grows, organizations will need software developers to help them create and manage data applications to keep the information secure and organized.

-If you’re considering a software developer certification to increase your marketability, these are the best of 2021.
+If you’re considering a software developer certification to increase your marketability, these are the best.

 Certified Information Systems Security Professional (CISSP)